 Welcome to Music at Marsh Chapel.

 Considered to be one of the most vibrant parts of the greater university community, Music at Marsh Chapel enjoys a rich heritage of quality music making both in worship and concert.
-Our principal organizations are the Marsh Chapel Choir, the Marsh Chapel Thurman Choir, the Inner Strength Gospel Choir, and Lorelei, our ensemble-in-residence.
+Our principal organizations are the Marsh Chapel Choir, the Marsh Chapel Thurman Choir, and the Inner Strength Gospel Choir.

 Under the distinguished direction of Allen Lannom and Max Miller, the music program at the Chapel established an important reputation both in Boston and nationally, training many church musicians still practicing their art all over New England and elsewhere.
 In 1991, after thirty-five years of musical leadership, Max Miller retired, and Julian James Wachner was appointed University Organist and Choirmaster.
 During Dr. Wachner’s years at Marsh Chapel, the Chapel Choir refined its expertise in the performance of early music, but particularly in the performance of new music, much of which was written by Dr. Wachner for use at Marsh Chapel.